Greetings to all,

 3. Just at the end of class Friday I introduced political philosopher Isaiah Berlin’s formulation of ‘Negative’ and ‘Positive’ liberty.
 Does liberty mean freedom from outside constraint, or are we not truly free unless directed toward a greater good, as the Puritans might have argued?
 Do restaurants rob smokers of their liberty by banning them, or does that ban in fact enhance the freedom of non-smokers not to inhale second-hand smoke?
 Non-smokers are certainly in the majority, but every democracy must protect minority rights to be considered a democracy at all.
 How much, and what kind, of protection should minorities receive?
 This becomes all the more problematic when extending rights to the minority means the minority inconveniences the majority.

 The interesting and problematic part of this debate is that both sides believe they are enhancing liberty.
 The restaurant that allows smoking everywhere believes that they are simply letting people do what they choose to do, even if the choice is a bad one.
 What business is it of theirs what people do with their lives?
 Who are they to make choices for others?
 On the other side, some would say that such ‘liberty’ is in fact liberty only for the minority to do as they please.
 The ‘liberty’ of some is ‘oppression’ for others forced to breathe in the smoke.
 With everyone smoking in restaurants, the freedom of non-smokers to eat where they please has significant limits.
-For how can we have complete freedom if we are all sick?
-Does not adverse health limit our options?

 Many of our political debates, I feel, may have something to do with these different definitions of liberty.

 Of course this discussion of liberty cannot divorced in our context from a discussion of slavery, and may help us understand why many came to defend slavery in the name of liberty.
-To help us understand slavery in America we will look briefly at the history of slavery.
+To help us understand slavery in America we will look briefly at the history of slavery at some point next week.
 Why did it disappear in the Middle Ages?
 Why did it start to return in the Renaissance?
 Was indentured servitude slavery?
 Why did slavery linger in the South?
 Why did we not ‘solve’ the slavery question with the Declaration of Independence or the Constitution?
 Below I include the brief reading selections I gave the students on the issue of “Negative” and “Positive” liberty if you would like to read yourself.

 Next week we will look at the expansion of America to the west and south in the 1840’s, and what impact this had on the political climate of the period.
 I look forward to a wonderful year.